In this article

 Chipping, cracking, or breaking a tooth can be painful.
-Damage from chipping a tooth can also be minor or extensive, depending on your dental health and the type of injury, the damage can be minor or extensive.
+Depending on your dental health and the type of injury, the damage can be minor or extensive.

 The best thing you can do before visiting a professional is to address the pain and protect your teeth and mouth to avoid additional injury.

-However, there are some practices you can make to protect your teeth and mouth:
+However, there are some steps you can take to protect your teeth and mouth:

 Before visiting the dentist, you can use several home remedies for pain relief from chipping a tooth: